Electric Lady Studios: Turn of the century: Soulquarians era

-2000s–present: Renovation and continued use
+2010s–present: Renovation and continued use

 After years of financial hardship, the studio was taken over by investor Keith Stoltz and studio manager Lee Foster in 2010.
-They renovated and expanded the studio, adding a new mixing studio the second floor and turning the third into a self-contained unit including Studio C, a private lounge, and another mixing suite.
+They renovated and expanded the studio, adding a new mixing studio on the second floor and turning the third into a self-contained unit including Studio C, a private lounge, and another mixing suite.

-The studio has since been used by popular recording artists, such as Kanye West.
-Adele, Jay-Z, Keith Richards (for the 2011 expanded reissue of the Stones' Some Girls LP), Daft Punk (for their 2013 album Random Access Memories), and U2 (for their 2014 album Songs of Innocence).
+The studio has since been used by popular recording artists, such as Adele, A$AP Rocky, Jay-Z, Keith Richards (for the 2011 expanded reissue of the Stones' Some Girls LP), Daft Punk (for their 2013 album Random Access Memories), and U2 (for their 2014 album Songs of Innocence).
+John Mayer used the studio to record his 2012 album Born and Raised.
+Taylor Swift has frequently recorded at the studio, notably for the albums Lover (2019), Folklore (2020), Midnights (2022), and the re-recordings of Fearless (2021), Red (2021),Speak Now (2023) and 1989 (2023).
 Mixing engineer Tom Elmhirst held a residency in Studio C, where in 2014 he mixed the Beck album Morning Phase; he has commented on the pace of work by saying "this place is a beating heart".
 Schillinger wrote in 2015 that "one day last winter, seven sessions proceeded simultaneously, including: Interpol in Studio A; Jon Batiste (the bandleader for The Late Show with Stephen Colbert) in Studio B's live room; and Lana Del Rey, Rod Stewart and producer and singer-guitarist Dan Auerbach of the Black Keys all working on the third floor."

 On December 7, 2020, the band Bleachers, who had recorded the song "Chinatown" at the studio, released a performance video filmed on the roof of the building with Bruce Springsteen.
+In late 2022, the Rolling Stones performed live in the studio before their future producer Andrew Watt in preparation for the production of their new studio album Hackney Diamonds.